60 Cookie Exchange Recipes Your Friends Will Love

-Looking for cookie exchange recipes for this year's swap?
+Looking for recipes for your Christmas cookie exchange?
 We've got 'em!
-Your friends and family are going to love these so much, they'll be begging you for these Christmas cookie recipes.
+Your friends and family are going to love these so much, they'll request them every year!

 Basic Cookie Dough